Wake Forest Baptist Named Center of Excellence in Geriatrics

 Since 1997, the John A. Hartford foundation has awarded more than $38 million to create 24 Centers of Excellence in Geriatric Medicine and Training.
 Other centers are at Johns Hopkins University and Yale University.

-"While people over age 85 are the fastest growing segment of our population, there are fewer and fewer physicians being trained with the expertise to care for these individuals," said Dr. Williamson.
-"This award from the Hartford Foundation supports the development of young geriatricians to become experts in the translation of newly discovered knowledge from our nationally and internationally recognized Claude Pepper Older Americans Independence Center and Roena Kulynych Center for Memory and Cognition Research to the bedside of patients and in training medical students and physicians throughout Wake Forest Baptist Medical Center."
+"While people over age 85 are the fastest growing segment of our population, there is a shortage of physicians being trained with the expertise to care for these individuals," said Dr. Williamson.
+"This award from the Hartford Foundation supports the development of young physicians to become experts in the translation of newly discovered knowledge from our nationally and internationally recognized Claude Pepper Older Americans Independence Center and Roena Kulynych Center for Memory and Cognition Research to the bedside of patients."

 According to the Hartford Foundation, current projections suggest that by 2020 the nation should triple its production of faculty in geriatric medicine to adequately train the physicians needed to care for a rapidly growing aging population.